01 of 14

 - Why it's Good for Patios: These tree/shrubs are known especially in the southern United States for their showy pinkish blooms, gorgeous bark, and beautiful fall foliage.
 Plant full-size varieties in large containers to grow to about 10 feet.
 Better yet, grow smaller varieties or hybrids, many of which are mildew resistant.
 These include 'Acoma', 'Yuma', 'Zuni', 'Catawba', Comanche', 'Hopi', 'Centennial', 'Chica Pink' or Chica Red', 'Glendora White', 'Peppermint Lace' 'Pink Velour' 'Seminole' and 'White Chocolate'.

 - Care: Remove suckers at the bottom and prune in winter or early spring.
 These trees like full sun and moderate water.

 14 of 14

-Why it is Good for Patios: Besides being absolutely gorgeous, wisteria can be trained as a vine, shrub or small tree.
+- Why it is good for patios: Besides being absolutely gorgeous, wisteria can be trained as a vine, shrub or small tree.
 To train as a tree, remove all but one stem and make sure the remaining one is secure by tying to a stake.
 When it reaches the desired height, prune or pinch tips to force branching.
-It can asislso be grown to cover an arbor or pergola.
+It can also be grown to cover an arbor or pergola.